Holders of the Edna and George McMahon Aquinas Chair in Philosophy

 Dr. Waddell's scholarly interests include Thomas Aquinas's metaphysics (especially his doctrine of transcendental truth, goodness and beauty), his account of the human soul and of the human person more holistically construed, and the ways in which these two areas of Thomas's thought---viz., his metaphysics and his psychology---are interconnected.
-Dr. Waddell is particularly interested in the ways in which faith and reason interact in Thomas's writings about these topics, and is currently working on the relationships among natural and supernatural modes of cognition in Aquinas's teaching.
+Dr. Waddell is particularly interested in the ways in which faith and reason interact in Thomas's writings about these topics, and has written extensively about the relationships among natural and supernatural modes of cognition in Aquinas's teaching.

-Dr. Waddell's other areas of interest include the interaction of Jewish, Christian and Islamic thought in the Middle Ages and the emerging field of Philosophy of Disabilities (especially topics related to cognitive and intellectual disabilities).
+Dr. Waddell's other areas of interest include the interaction of Jewish, Christian and Islamic thought in the Middle Ages and the emerging field of Philosophy of Disabilities (especially topics related to intellectual disabilities and Autism Spectrum Disorders).

 Past Chair Holders

 The inaugural holder of the Edna and George McMahon Aquinas Chair in Philosophy was Kevin McDonnell, Ph.D.
 (Professor, emeritus).
 Professor McDonnell taught at Saint Mary's College from 1976 until his retirement in 2010.